ibarakaiev/fireside/README.md

 ## Why does Fireside exist?

-First and foremost, I built it for myself.
-I found myself having to maintain two separate codebases with shared core functionality.
-It made sense to centralize it, but it didn't make sense to make it a library or an API.
-In my case, I was using [Ash](https://hexdocs.pm/ash), and it would be cumbersome (if not impossible) to plug in Ash resource definitions into my existing application without having it be a separate child in the supervision tree with its own `Repo` module (assuming I'd build a library instead).
-If you are not familiar with what Ash is, think moving [Ecto](https://hexdocs.pm/ecto) schemas and contexts into a library.

-There are just certain application logic components that can (and maybe should) be centralized and yet cannot be a library.
-Typically, they become a SaaS, either self-hosted or paid for as a service.
+There are certain application logic components that can (and maybe should) be centralized and yet don't necessarily make sense to be a library (i.e. if they depend on a database).
+Typically, they become a SaaS, either self-hosted or paid for as a service, and require setting up communication channels, adding unnecessary complexity.

 Fireside hopes to provide an alternative by making it as easy as possible to reuse application logic by _embedding_ it within your Elixir monolith and still have all the benefits like version upgrades without additional engineering overhead.

-Fireside's implementation in Elixir is possible thanks to @ZachDaniel's ongoing work on [Igniter](https://hexdocs.pm/igniter), which powers most of Fireside, allowing for smart, composable code generation and modification.
+Fireside's implementation in Elixir is possible thanks to [@ZachDaniel](https://github.com/zachdaniel)'s ongoing work on [Igniter](https://hexdocs.pm/igniter), which powers most of Fireside, allowing for smart, composable code generation and modification.

 ## Why does Fireside not exist in other languages?